thma/LtuPatternFactory/README.md

 [2,4,6,8,10,12,14,16,18,20]
 ```
 Instead of map we could use just any other function that accepts a function of type `Num a => a -> a` and applies it in a given context.
-In Haskell the application of a function in a computational context is generalized with the typeclass `Functor`:
+In Haskell the application of a function in a computational context is generalized with the type class `Functor`:
 ```haskell
 class  Functor f  where
     fmap :: (a -> b) -> f a -> f b